U.S. seeking arrest of Venezuela chief justice, offers reward for info

 The United States previously blacklisted Moreno and seven other members of Venezuela's Supreme Court in 2017 as punishment for annulling the opposition-led Congress earlier that year, freezing his U.S. assets and generally prohibiting Americans from doing business with him.

-(Reporting by Daphne Psaledakis in Washington; Additional reporting by Vivian Sequera in Caracas; Editing by Mary Milliken and Dan Grebler)
+(Reporting by Daphne Psaledakis in Washington; Additional reporting by Vivian Sequera in Caracas; Editing by Mary Milliken, Dan Grebler and Leslie Adler)

 ((Daphne.Psaledakis@thomsonreuters.com;))